michaelgwelch/arkham-horror-campaigns/path-to-carcosa/campaign-log.md

 Tally Marks: ✔️✔️✔

+## Lunacy's Reward

+Chose #3

+* slayed the monsters at the dinner party
+* 1 more conviction
+* VIPS slain (all of them): Ishimaru, Ashleigh, Constance, Sebastien, Jordan
+* Remove all acolyte, tablet and elder thing tokens, Add 2 acolyte tokens

 ## The Last King

+Resolution 1

 * We interviewed Constance, Jordan, and Sebastien
-* VIPS slain (all of them): Ishimaru, Ashleigh, Constance, Sebastien, Jordan
 * 4XP
-* slayed the monsters at the dinner party
 * Matt and Michael got out, Resolution 1
 * Dan got a trauma (he's now got 1 physical and 1 mental)